evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 ## Background

 In 2009, I took matters into my own hands.
 I cobbled together 20 tracks of the freshest, least-beaten-to-death holiday tunes I could find.
 I burned <span class="uppercase">CD</span>s for family and friends (Sharpie-ing on poorly-drawn snowmen) and designed album art which I printed on computer paper and scotch taped together.
-I creatively titled it *Kyle's Winter Mix*.

 People seemed to like it, word spread, so I made another one the next year.
 And the year after that.
 Until six years had passed and I'd compiled 120 tunes.